 Here are some of the most amazing places to see when you travel to Africa:

 1. The great migration, Tanzania

-The migration is actually a year-round event as the animals move from Tanzania’s Ngorongoro Reserve in January, up through the Serengeti around June and hit Kenya’s Masai Mara around September, before journeying south again.
+The relocation is actually a year-round event.
+The animals move from Tanzania’s Ngorongoro Reserve in January, up through the Serengeti around June and hit Kenya’s Masai Mara around September, before journeying south again.

 2. Table Mountain, South Africa

-Table Mountain makes Cape Town, one of the world’s best beach cities, also one of the world’s most photogenic.
+Thinking of the one of the world’s best beach cities, Table Mountain in Cape Town is second to none.
+It is also one of the world’s most attractive place.

-Cable car rides are available to the top of the mesa, giving great views, fantastic sunrises/sunsets and a great photo.
-Challenge.
+Also presnt at your service if neede are Cable car rides to take you to the top of the mesa.
+This undoubtedly give you a great views, impressive sunrises/sunsets and a great picturesque Challenge.

 3. Djemaa el Fna, Morocco